lauler1/cppfront/tutorial/basics/Key_features.md

 ### Order independence

 No forward declarations inCpp2 because we forward-declare everything in the Cpp1 code.
-Functions and objects can be declared in any order because Cppfront warants the declaration, e.g.:
+Functions and objects can be declared in any order because Cppfront warrants the declaration, e.g.:

 Cppfront:
 ```c++